AD-SDL/bmg_module/README.md

 #### Running the REST Node

-The REST Node can be started with a command in the format below
+The REST Node can be started with a command in the format below.

     python bmg_rest_node.py --node_url <(str, optional) address for your LiCONiC MADSci REST Node> --db_directory_path <(str, optional) path to bmg db directory containing assay .TCS files> --output_path <(str, optional) path to directory for saving data output files>